Tornadoes of 1964: October 3–4 (Hurricane Hilda)

 A deadly and damaging outbreak of 12 tornadoes struck Louisiana, Mississippi, Alabama, and North Carolina due to the passage of Hurricane Hilda.
 In Louisiana, at least six tornadoes and two waterspouts were reported.
 A violent F4 tornado near Larose killed 22 people, injured 165 others, and destroyed 35 homes, despite being on the ground for only 1–1.5 mi.
 Automobiles in the path of the twister were also damaged.
 Debris picked up by the tornado was found 16 mi away in Grand Coteau, Louisiana.
 It is only one of two violent tornadoes ever spawned by a hurricane with the other coming in 1961.
 No other tornado in the state resulted in deaths, though multiple twisters in the New Orleans metropolitan area caused extensive damage to several automobiles and buildings, knocked down power lines, which created localized power, and injured five people.
 In Mississippi, an F2 tornado struck areas in Pearl River County, destroying a home, two barns, and a pumping station.
 In Alabama, at least three tornadoes occurred across six counties, with one injuring two people after damaging five homes, a hospital, and a plant.
 Several more tornadoes were reported in six counties of North Carolina, with two F2 tornadoes being confirmed.
 In all, 22 people were killed and 172 others were injured.

 October 14 (Hurricane Isbell)

 An outbreak of nine tornadoes occurred as Hurricane Isbell moved from southwest to northeast across South Florida.
 48 people were injured.

 November

 There were 17 tornadoes confirmed in the US in November.

 November 1

 A rare F1 tornado touched down in California.

 December

 There were 18 tornadoes confirmed in the US in December.

 December 24–26

-A tragic outbreak of 14 tornadoes struck the Southeast during the Christmas holiday, killing two and injuring 28.
+An outbreak of 14 tornadoes struck the Southeast during the Christmas holiday, killing two and injuring 28.